 Prana Vayus & Pranayama

-On a physical level, Prana is responsible for respiration, food digestion, the absorption and circulation of nutrients, the elimination of wastes, and energy utilization.
-On a mental, emotional and spiritual level, it governs the intake, digestion, absorption, and circulation of information, removes mental and emotional wastes, and brings expansiveness, growth, and balance.
+On a physical level, Prana is responsible for respiration, digestion, absorption and circulation of nutrients, elimination of waste, and energy utilization.
+On a mental, emotional, and spiritual level, it governs the intake, digestion, absorption, and circulation of information, removes mental and emotional wastes, and brings expansiveness, growth, and balance.

 To understand prana and its five winds (vayus), it's helpful to know how energy moves within the body and its effects and functions.
 There are thousands of channels (nadi) in the body that transport everything physically and mentally.
-The three main channels that directly affect prana energy in the subtle body are sushuma, the center channel of the spine.
+The three main channels that directly affect prana energy in the subtle body are the sushumna, the central channel of the spine.
 Ida is the channel that is responsible for the left hemisphere of the body (lunar and cooling), and pingala is the right hemisphere of the body (solar and heating).
 These nadis crisscross through each of the seven cakras (energy centers) located along the spine.
-The cakras control subtle energy physically, mentally, emotionally, and spiritually, creating balance and well-being with breath practices, mantras, mudrÀs, marma points, sounds, and color therapies.
+The cakras govern subtle energy physically, mentally, emotionally, and spiritually, fostering balance and well-being through breath practices, mantras, mudràs, marma points, sounds, and color therapies.

 The Cakras: